redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/network-infra/3.2-creating-hosts-and-groups/README.md

 With hosts defined under the `controller_hosts` variable, the Ansible collections outlined earlier will handle the creation of the hosts.

+Add this to a new file in your code repository named `controller_configuration_for_network_automation.yaml` for safe keeping.

 ## Step 2 - Adding Hosts to Groups
 In the same fashion, group membership within an inventory can be defined as code, and the Ansible collections will handle the configuration for us.